LAULU AIKA

 • Contact

 Ralph Tuttila, a founding member of the Finn Hall Band, wanted to pass on the love of Finnish music to younger musicians and teach them Finnish music in the Finnish folk tradition.
-With a grant from Finlandia Foundation National Ralph began recruiting musicians, teaching folk tunes, and bringing in other professional Finnish musicians to teach and share their craft.
-One member of the group is originally from Finland and learned many of these beloved folk tunes in school when she was a child.
-This love of Finnish folk music and it's history brings a richness and depth to the group.
+With a grant from Finlandia Foundation National, Ralph began recruiting musicians, teaching folk tunes, and bringing in other professional Finnish musicians to teach and share their craft.
+This love of Finnish folk music and its history brings a richness and depth to the group.
 And purpose.

 THE BAND